shown in other instead.

 Editing a Player Persecutor#

-In the Player Persecutor section of the Node tab you can adjust the following persecution parameters:
+In the Player Persecutor section of the Node tab, you can adjust the bit masks, viewing frustum parameters, and post-process materials, as well as the specific parameters of the camera described below.

 A set of parameters controlling persecutor movements: